Average Weather in Houston Canada

 To characterize how pleasant the weather is in Houston throughout the year, we compute two travel scores.

-The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Houston for hot-weather activities is from late July to early August, with a peak score in the first week of August.
+The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Houston for hot-weather activities is from late July to early August, with a peak score in the last week of July.